-I work with adults and young people (15+ years old).
-I offer both time-limited therapy (typically around 12 sessions) and longer-term, open-ended therapy.
+I work with individuals and couples, as well as offering group therapy.
+I offer both time-limited counselling (typically around 12 sessions) and longer-term, open-ended therapy.
 Sessions are 50 minutes each, either weekly or bi-weekly depending on your preference.
 I work with adults and young people (16+ years old).

 Therapy gives you the unusual opportunity to express your private thoughts and feelings spontaneously, uncensored, and without risk or judgement.
 Within a confidential, therapeutic space, you can explore these parts of yourself truthfully with another.